Disability Benefits For Lost Wages

-There are two types of temporary disability benefits: (i) temporary total disability (TTD) or (ii) temporary partial disability (TPD).
+There are two types of temporary disability benefits: (I) temporary total disability (TTD) and (II) temporary partial disability (TPD).
 TTD benefits are offered to workers who cannot perform any aspect of their job as determined by their doctor.
 Anyone who is deemed to have sustained a TTD will be entitled to two-thirds of his or her average weekly pay.

 What Is A Weekly Average Wage?

 Temporary benefits and permanent disability benefits are determined by the average weekly wage of the injured worker.
 If the average weekly wage is not calculated correctly and is too low, the injured worker will not receive as many benefits as he or she may be due.